Science for Development Award 201512/1/15

 On Friday the 9th of January, Megan Duffy and Zoe McGirr from Oakgrove College Derry won the “Science for Development” award with their project on a seed harvesting kit for subsistence farmers.
 The award, sponsored by Irish Aid WorldWise Global Schools and Gorta Self Help Africa, was presented by Minister Seán Sherlock at a special ceremony in the RDS Dublin.

-“I was really inspired by meeting so many students during my tour of the exhibition this evening.
-It’s so wonderful to see young people passionately dedicating their time, energy and scientific knowledge to question, explore, and examine how to improve the lives of the most vulnerable.
+Minister Sherlock said it was “wonderful to see young people dedicating their time, energy and scientific knowledge to question explore and examine how to improve the lives of the most vulnerable.”

 “This in turns creates a fairer, more just and equal world; all of which are key goals of Irish Aid, the Government’s programme for overseas assistance.
-Scientific and technological know-how and innovation as well as creativity are vital for sustainable development.
+Scientific and technological know-how and innovation as well as creativity are vital for sustainable development,” he added.

 This is the tenth year that Irish Aid has sponsored the award, which aims to encourage teachers and students to develop ideas for the application of simple yet clever technology which would reduce poverty and promote social justice in local communities in developing nations.

 The competition also aims to give the students a greater insight into the wider world, and their role as global citizens.
 Award winners receive a perpetual trophy and a €5,000 bursary for one student and one teacher to travel on a fact-finding/field testing visit to an African country, in association with Gorta-Self Help Africa.